JodyMurray/PetFriends/README.md

 ## **Testing**
 ### **Introduction**
-This project has been continuously tested throughout development stages using the following features:
+This project has been continuously tested throughout the development stages using the following features:
 - Python terminal for backend functionalities
 - Google Developer Tools
 - Manual Testing
 - Automated Testing

 ### **Validator Testing**
-- All HTML files passed through the HTML checker with no errors, but with an info message to remove trailing slashes in the index.html.
+- All HTML files passed through the HTML checker with no errors.
-- After removal of these slashes, there was no error/info message and everything passed.

 ![screenshot](documentation/test_screenshots/HTML_validator.png)